Entering Student FAQs - Princeton Theological Seminary

 Housing for Entering Students

-Yes, summer housing will be available to those students who begin their MTE program and master’s or PhD degree students enrolling in Summer Greek or Hebrew language courses.
-Other entering students will need to wait until they begin their program in September to move into Princeton Seminary housing.
+Yes, summer housing will be available to those students who begin the MTE program, Master’s or PhD degree students enrolling in Summer Greek or Hebrew language courses may be eligible for housing based on availability.
+All other incoming entering students will need to wait until the end of August to move into Seminary housing.

 We will do our best to accommodate housing preferences, and we encourage you to complete your housing application early.
 Housing for incoming students will be subject to availability, and those who apply late may be placed on a waiting list.

-The Office of Residential Life offers three housing options: Brown Hall (a residence hall on the main campus), and apartment-style housing in Witherspoon and CRW apartments (on the Charlotte Rachel Wilson Campus).
+The Housing Office offers three housing options: Brown Hall (a residence hall on the main campus), and apartment-style housing in Witherspoon and CRW apartments (on the Charlotte Rachel Wilson Campus).

 Brown Hall is recently renovated.
 There are 53 single rooms with private bathrooms.
 All rooms are air-conditioned, carpeted, come fully furnished with a twin-size XL bed, desk, chair, nightstand, chest of drawers, bookcase, and a micro fridge.
 Laundry facilities and bike storage are located in the basement, a kitchen is located off the first-floor lounge, and each floor has a lounge with sofas, tables, chairs, a full-size refrigerator, and a TV.